usefulmana/IoT---Assignment-I---Green-House-Monitor/README.md

 devices' MAC addresses.
 Should a match occur, a notification will be sent out via Pushbullet.

 - analytics.py: this script will create an array of plots that displaying any relevant data collected from RPi.

+### Changing Parameters

+Inside the file config.json, several parameters can be changed.
+Your can raise and lower temperature and humidity limits.
+Additionally, the parameter "number_of_days_in_report" can be changed to any number.
+This parameter will affect how many days worth of data to be included in the detailed_report.csv file.